Skip to content

 Common itinerary patterns

-• New York → Shanghai (3 days) → Shanghai → New York.
-Not eligible — you must depart to a third country.
+• New York → Shanghai (3 days) → New York: NOT eligible — must depart to a third country.

-• Sydney → Hong Kong → Shenzhen (transit on the train) → Shanghai → Hong Kong.
-Eligible — Hong Kong is a third destination.
+• Sydney → Hong Kong → Shenzhen (train) → Shanghai → Hong Kong: Eligible — Hong Kong is a third destination; travel within Guangdong + Shanghai zone is permitted if using a port whose zone covers both.

 Verified May 2026